went on to complete 18 months of post-doctoral work in New Mexico, where

 while working at the hospital.
 The hospital is now Robert Wood Johnson University Hospital, Somerset and I continue to have medical staff privileges there.

 am presently in private practice, giving presentations, writing for

-various online and print outlets, and providing individual and couple
+various online and print outlets, and providing individual and couples

 therapy in my Basking Ridge, NJ office.
-I have authored Insecure in Love: How Anxious Attachment Can Make You Feel Jealous, Needy, and Worried and What You Can Do About It.
+I have authored Insecure in Love: How Anxious Attachment Can Make You Feel Jealous, Needy, and Worried and What You Can Do About It; and I was the consultant psychologist for Love: The Psychology of Attraction (a finalist for the 2017 MS Books for Better Living award).
 I write a blog for PsychologyToday.com; Making Change: A psychologist provides guidelines to help individuals define their best pathways to change.'
 I also write the blog Relationships for WebMD, and I am the relationships expert for WebMD's Relationships Message Board.